backedrum/searchnow/README.md

 ## searchnow command line search tool
-*Searchnow* allows you to perform a quick web search or get instant info directly from the command line.
+*Searchnow* allows you to perform a quick web search or get instant info from various APIs directly from the command line.

 ### Make
 > make